microsoft/vscode-dev-containers/containers/java-8/README.md

 > **Note:** A version of this [definition for **newer JDKs**](../java) is also available!

-This definition includes both JDK 8 and JDK 11 due to the fact that the VS Code Java extension requires JDK 11+.
-The needed `devcontainer.json` settings are present to enable you to work with projects targeting Java 8.

 While this definition should work unmodified, you can select the version of Debian the container uses to run Java 8 by updating the `VARIANT` arg in the included `devcontainer.json` (and rebuilding if you've already created the container).

 ```json